Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Modifiable lifestyle factors have been shown to promote healthy brain aging.
+Modifiable lifestyle factors have been shown to promote healthy brain ageing.
 However, studies have typically focused on a single factor at a time.
-Given that lifestyle factors do not occur in isolation, multivariable analyses may provide a more realistic model of the lifestyle-brain relationship.
-Here, canonical correlation analysis (CCA) was applied to examine the relationship between nine lifestyle factors and seven MRI-derived indices of brain structure.
+Given that lifestyle factors do not occur in isolation, multivariable analyses provide a more realistic model of the lifestyle-brain relationship.
+Here, canonical correlation analyses (CCA) examined the relationship between nine lifestyle factors and seven MRI-derived indices of brain structure.
 The resulting covariance pattern was further explored with Bayesian regressions.
-CCA analyses were first conducted on a Danish cohort of older adults (n=251) and then replicated in a British cohort (n=668).
-In both cohorts, the latent lifestyle factors were positively associated with the latent structural brain measures (UK: r =0.37, p < 0.001; Denmark: r =0.27, p < 0.001).
-In the cross-validation study, the correlation between lifestyle-brain latent factors was r =0.10, p = 0.008.
+CCA analyses were first conducted on a Danish cohort of older adults (n = 251) and then replicated in a British cohort (n = 668).
+In both cohorts, the latent factors of lifestyle and brain structure were positively correlated (UK: r = .37, p < 0.001; Denmark: r = .27, p < 0.001).
+In the cross-validation study, the correlation between lifestyle-brain latent factors was r = .10, p = 0.008.
 However, the pattern of associations differed between datasets.
-Taken together, these findings suggest that baseline characterization and tailoring toward the study sample may be beneficial for achieving targeted lifestyle interventions.
+These findings suggest that baseline characterisation and tailoring towards the study sample may be beneficial for achieving targeted lifestyle interventions.

 Original publication